How to Set Up Google Analytics on WordPress Multisite Network

 MonsterInsights makes it super easy to connect all your sites with Google Analytics.
 Best of all, you don’t have to mess with tracking codes to set up Analytics.

-You can get started by downloading the MonsterInsights plugin.
-To do that, you’ll need to login to your MonsterInsights account and then go to the Downloads tab to download the plugin zip file.
+After you’ve purchased your license, you can get started by downloading the MonsterInsights plugin.
+Log in to your MonsterInsights account and go to the Downloads tab to download the plugin zip file.

 download monsterinsights

-Once you have the zip file, you can log into the multisite network.
+Once you have the zip file, you can log into your multisite network in WordPress.

 upload plugin

-On the next screen, you can click the Choose File button to select the zip file you just downloaded.
-Then click the Install Now button to upload the file and install the plugin on your site.
+On the next screen, you can the Choose File button to select the zip file you just downloaded.
+Then, click the Install Now button to upload the file and install the plugin on your site.

 install monsterinsights for multisite

-Once the plugin has been uploaded and installed, you can click the Network Activate button to activate it on your entire multisite network.
+Once the plugin has been uploaded and installed, click the Network Activate button to activate it on your entire multisite network.

 activate monsterinsights for multisite

-Step 4: Connect Google Analytics to Your WordPress Multisite Network
+Step 3: Connect Google Analytics to Your Multisite Network

 After you’ve successfully activated the plugin, you’ll be taken to MonsterInsights welcome screen, where you can click the Launch the Wizard button to get started.